-Like most PGA Tour events, this has been dominated by homegrown players over the years but there has been an English winner.
+Like most PGA Tour events, this had been dominated by homegrown players over the years but there has been an English winner.
 Ian Poulter teamed up with Dustin Johnson back in 2010 when they secured a two-stroke victory over the Northern Irish pairing of Darren Clarke and Graeme McDowell.

 Quick Facts